supernova4888/munchbox/README.md

 # MunchBox
 MunchBox is an online platform for food lovers who want to exchange their ideas!
+It is a sleek multiplatform recipe manager, accessible on your Apple iOS or Android devices,on your tablet, laptop or desktop.

 # Brief Summary
+Cooking can be a hobby, a dreaded necessity or just a part of your routine, but no matter what your relationship with the kitchen is like, cooking takes time and effort.
+That’s where munchbox step in, offering step-by-step instructions to help you prepare a hearty home-made meal or curate a weekly meal plan that goes perfectly with your diet.

 # Features
+MunchBox is your very own personal recipe organiser.
+i)  Add your favourite recipes from websites, magazines or recipe books  all in one place. ii) Add the Food preference, allows individual users to save and view in their profile page. iii)Save, update and delete recipes already created. iv) Review and follow other users and their recipes.
+v)  Randomly choose a Recipe you want to try by using a Spinner. vi) Accessible on all of your devices, anytime.

 ## User Guide